dawranliou/dawranliou.com/zola-sandbox/content/2018-04-24-study-group-at-work.md

-title = "What is it like to start a study group at work" tags = ["python"] slug = "study-group-at-work" description = "My story of finding a way to share the thing I love" cover = "/images/17-study-group.jpg"
+title = "What is it like to start a study group at work" tags = ["python"] slug = "study-group-at-work" cover = "/images/17-study-group.jpg"
 +++